KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free_mobile.md

 **Author:** Hassat Hunter

-**Description:** This mod restores some functionality which was present in the original KOTOR, but wasn't included in vanilla KOTOR 2.
+**Description:** This mod restores some item spawning functionality which was present in the original KOTOR, but wasn't included in vanilla KOTOR 2.
 Some information has been censored to prevent spoilers.

 **Category & Tier:** Immersion / 3 - Suggested